 Victorian society was deeply prejudiced by the ideals of masculinity, imperialism, and womanhood.
 Kathryn Hughes writes that "During the Victorian period men and women's roles became more sharply defined than at any time in history." ("Gender roles in the 19th century," The British Library).
 Many Victorian males viewed themselves as mighty kings in their own homes, inherently deserving of entitlement simply because were born English (white) and had a penis.
-They were Romantic nationalists who believed in the superiority of English language, the superiority of English language and the superiority of English languag riority English customs, the superiority English Institutions, and the superiority of English culture, spearheaded by Shakespeare.
+They were Romantic nationalists who believed in the superiority of English language, the superiority English customs, the superiority English Institutions, and the superiority of English culture, spearheaded by Shakespeare.